blynkkk/docs/blynk.cloud/device-mqtt-api/ota.md

 ## OTA package notification

 To indicate it's current software/firmware version, the device publishes [`Firmware and Device Info`](authentication.md) message.
-The server then evaluates whether an update is necessary and, if so, broadcasts a message on the **downlink/ota/json** topic:
+The server then evaluates whether an update is necessary and, if so, publishes a message on the **downlink/ota/json** topic:

 ```json
 {